ansible-collections/pravic/docs/docsite/rst/stored_state_schema.rst

           }
         },
         "Resources":{
-            "description":"Dictionary of resources belonging to ResourceGroupName.",
+            "description":"Dictionary of resources belonging to ResourceGroupName.
+Each key is a locally unique identifier mapping to a cloud provider resource definition.", "type":"object",
-            "type":"object",
             "patternProperties": {
-                "ResourceName":{
-                    "description":"ResourceName is the unique identifier for a resource.", "type":"object",
-                    "patternProperties": {
+                "^.+$": {
-                      "Resource":{
-                          "description":"Resource specific information.",
-                          "type":"object"
-                      }
-                  }
+                    description: The cloud provider resource definition.
+                    type: object
                 }
             }
         }
     }]